GoForrestGo/.github/profile/README.md

 ## Hi there 👋

-This contains my Golang projects I've made during my learning process.
+This repo contains my Golang projects I've made during my learning process.
+You can think of it as a playground for me.